 1. What are JR Passes and what do they do?

-Similar to EZ-Link cards in Singapore, a JR Pass is a personal transportation pass specifically for foreign travellers.
-With this pass, you’ll be able to access all train lines operated by Japan Railways, including all trains on the JR railway network as well as JR Kyushu, JR Shikoku, JR West, JR Center, JR East and JR Hokkaido.
+A JR Pass is a personal transportation pass specifically for foreign travellers.
+Depending on the pass you’ve purchased, you’ll be able to access all relevant train lines operated by Japan Railways, including all trains on the JR railway network as well as JR Kyushu, JR Shikoku, JR West, JR Center, JR East and JR Hokkaido.
 You’ll also be able to access other means of transportation like the JR Bus, JR Ferry and monorails.

 Also, the JR Pass can be used 24/7, so yay to affordable and hassle-free transportation!